The Science of Market Analysis for Tri Cities Washington Real Estate

-That evidence is not just to satisfy you, the seller, that a particular price is correct, but also to prove later in the process that the price was reached in a justifiable way and no one is over- or under-paying for a particular piece of real estate.
+That evidence is not just to satisfy you, the seller, that a particular price is correct, but also to prove later in the process that the price was reached justifiably, and no one is over or underpaying for a particular piece of real estate.
 However, if you are interested in selling your home but need to know a potential selling point for making that decision, the power to do so is at your fingertips.

 Information at Your Fingertips

-MLS, county records and your own fact-finding can form a strong case for a particular price point that you can then use to make a decision on whether to sell or not.
+MLS, county records, and your fact-finding can form a strong case for a particular price point that you can then use to decide on whether to sell or not.
 There is a simple set of steps you can take to determine a rough market value for your particular piece of real estate.

 The Science of Real Estate Market Analysis

 The difficult part comes in when you have to decide what particular amenities are worth in your area and most often, a real estate agent can give you the best idea of that value.
-However, to keep them out of the process, you can do research on the various real estate related web sites that target your area (believe me, there are probably plenty) and see if you can uncover the information yourself.
+However, to keep them out of the process, you can research the various real estate-related websites that target your area (believe me, there are probably plenty) and see if you can uncover the information yourself.

-With that information, take the first home sale you researched and adjust the price in relation to your house.
-In order to that, you add to that sale price the value of any amenities your home has that the previously sold home does not.
+With that information, take the first home sale you researched and adjust the price related to your house.
+To that, you add to that sale price the value of any amenities your home has that the previously sold home does not.
 If you have an extra bedroom, for example, add $20,000 or whatever value you determine to the sale price of that home to get an idea of what it would have sold for with your level of amenities.

 If that previously sold home has a feature that yours does not, subtract the value of that amenity from the home price.
 These adjustments will ultimately give you an end figure that approximates what that previously sold would have sold for it if had the makeup and features of your own home.
 Do this for all three properties and average the prices together to give you a rough idea of what your home might be worth on the open market.